-Grewia Asiatica, Falsa, or Phalsa has their roots in South Asia and is closely related to the blueberry.
+Grewia Asiatica, Falsa, or Phalsa has its roots in South Asia and is closely related to the blueberry.
 While the summer may bring sweltering heat, it also brings some delicious fresh fruits – and we have to say that falsa are among our favorites.

 Its popularity peaks in summer when restaurants and bakeries offer tangy-sweet desserts and juices based on the fruit.
-Juice them, sprinkle them on your salad or eat them raw, this seasonal fruit can be enjoyed in so many ways.
+Juice them, sprinkle them on your salad, or eat them raw, this seasonal fruit can be enjoyed in so many ways.

-The best thing about Falsas are that they are actually a very healthy snack.
+The best thing about Falsas is that they are actually a very healthy snack.
 Besides being refreshing in the summer and calming down after a heatstroke, it contains many other health benefits as well.

 health benefits of the fruit